petrmiculek/cnn_matchboxes/README.md

 ( still training on classification )

 - (Convolution(3x3), ReLU, BatchNorm) * N

-  Only resolution change is the convolution crop
+  The only resolution change is the convolution crop

   => output dimensions are K pixels smaller than input (K = 31, currently)

 - Inference outputs high resolution heatmap of class activations.